Thai court ousts 3 Cabinet members found guilty of sedition

 Thaksin’s ouster set off years of sometimes violent conflict between his supporters and opponents, both of which engaged in aggressive street protests against governments led by the other’s faction.
 The People’s Democratic Reform Committee was in the anti-Thaksin camp, which in an earlier incarnation as the People’s Alliance for Democracy occupied the prime minister’s offices and Bangkok’s international airport for about a week in 2008.

 Thaksin’s supporters were known as the Red Shirts, and in 2010 wreaked havoc by occupying part of central Bangkok.
-Their protest was suppressed by the army with armed force in violence over several weeks that took almost 100 lives.
+Their protest was suppressed by the army in several weeks of violence that took almost 100 lives.

+The court in Bangkok on Wednesday dismissed charges of insurrection and terrorism against the defendants, on the ground that they had not used force to hurt anyone.

+However, Suthep and 26 other defendants were found guilty on several other lesser charges carrying prison terms as short as four months.
+The court suspended for two years the sentences of 12 people because they considered them participants rather than leaders of the protests.